DesayoEm/KitchnSpy/Readme.md

 ## Okay, What's This about?

- I'm in the market for a Kitchenaid tilt head stand mixer and mini food processor.
+ I'm in the market for a KitchenAid tilt head stand mixer and mini food processor.

 KitchnSpy uses a sophisticated digital network (just kidding, it's just BeautifulSoup) to scrape the KitchenAid UK website and track the prices of these beauties: